 Frequently asked questions

-We take care of children in our society who at a very tender age, have been bashed and bruised by life and by people they trusted.
+We take care of children in our society who at a very tender age, have come from hard places.
 We protect them, care for them and support them on their journey to recovery.

 We are neither a residential institution nor a nuclear family, we model the traditional extended family, with a holistic, community approach to our service – at all levels.
 Our community pods of homes are called collectively Te Whanau.